 - Enable or disable the bidder name to show on the front end.

-- Choose to add tax in the final price of auction product.
+- Choose to add the tax to the final price of the auction product.

 - Enable or disable the auction tab on the top menu bar.